9beach/epub-merge/README.md

      -m date
              Set the modification date.

+     -O      Do not sort attributes when displaying metadata.

      -p publisher
              Set the publisher name.
 Use an empty string ("") to remove the publisher.